 The existing stability guarantees \cite{Arora,arora2014provable,brutzkus2017globally,li2017convergence,sedghi2014provable,zhong2017recovery,MalgouyresLandsbergITW} consider this setting and describe both a network topology and an algorithm whose output $h^*$ is guaranteed to be close to $\overline h$.
 In this study, we do not make any assumption on the construction of $\overline h$ and $h^*$ and our objective is more modest.
 With regard to their objective, giving a necessary and sufficient condition of stability plays the same role as a complexity theory statement saying that a particular configuration is NP-hard.
 It rules out some network topologies.

-Notice that, when $I$ and $X$ are such that we can have $\delta=\eta=0$, the above stability guarantee implies that the minimizer of the network objective function is unique.
-We will see in Theorem \ref{necess-ident-thm} and Theorem \ref{suffic-ident-thm} that this uniqueness condition is strongly related to the level of over-specification of the network.
+Notice that, when $I$ and $X$ are such that it is possible to have $\delta=\eta=0$, the above stability guarantee implies that the minimizer of the network objective function is unique. \Cref{necess-ident-thm} and Theorem \cref{suffic-ident-thm} will show that this uniqueness condition is strongly related to the level of over-specification of the network.
 The simplified and intuitive statement is that optimal solutions of overspecified networks are not unique and are unstable.
 This explains the instability observed in applications.
-The theorems analyze this property in details.
-Notice that this might be viewed as a negative result since, at the writing of this paper, overspecification is the main hypothesis of the existing statements guaranteeing the success of the neural network optimization.
+The theorems analyze this property in detail.
+This might be viewed as a negative result since overspecification is currently the main hypothesis of statements guaranteeing the success of the neural network optimization.